JustinSDK/dotSCAD/docs/lib2x-vrn2_from.md

 # vrn2_from

-Creats a [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) from a list of points.
+Create a [Voronoi diagram](https://en.wikipedia.org/wiki/Voronoi_diagram) from a list of points.

 **Since:** 2.4